Summer Camp Jobs: Positions Available

 The following are general descriptions of activity specialization in addition to the role of cabin counselor.
 The summer camp jobs/positions offered are subject to change at the discretion of the Director or Program Director:

 Lifeguards report to the Head of the Waterfront, operating under her direction and meeting with her on a regular basis.
 Primary responsibilities include guarding at any water-related activity as needed and assisting with the planning and instruction of daily swim lessons.
 Guards must perform and meet the expectations for necessary life guarding skills verification, in compliance with current standards.
 MUST HAVE RED CROSS LIFEGUARD CERTIFICATION.

-The Assistant Riding Instructor reports to the Riding Instructor/Head of Barn is responsible for assisting in the planning, directing, and supervising a safe and fun horseback-riding program.
+The Riding Instructor reports to the Assistant Riding Instructor/Head of Barn and is responsible for assisting in the planning, directing, and supervising a safe and fun horseback-riding program.
 Program responsibilities include: assisting in evaluating both the riding level of each camp horse (during Orientation) and the riding abilities of campers; writing lesson plans and delivering creative program activities; assisting in setting daily and session schedules; assisting in managing physical facilities and equipment and monitoring proper equipment use; and assisting in managing horses’ daily care, reviewing them for health needs, behavior issues, and tack needs.

 The Tumbling Instructor is responsible for instructing and coordinating the Tumbling Activity in accordance with established activity procedures, and should be familiar with a variety of tumbling styles and methods, as well as with appropriate exercise and stretching related to the activity.
 The Instructor is expected to plan and implement performance programs, in accordance with overall camp programming, and is also expected to both encourage camper participation and incorporate camper ideas and interests in tumbling routines and daily activity.